CJON-DT: Overnight programming

-NTV's overnight schedule (between 1 and 6 a.m.) generally consists of The Late Show with Stephen Colbert or Saturday Night Live followed by reruns and overflow programming unable to be accommodated in prime time.
+NTV's overnight schedule (between 2 and 6 a.m.) generally consists of reruns of reality programming originally produced for cable, such as Property Brothers, Masters of Flip and Fire Masters.
 The overnight block then concludes with Scenes of Newfoundland, a full half-hour or hour dedicated to scenes of the province with traditional music from local artists playing in the background.

 On Saturdays, the channel shows a two-hour block of freeform programming under the banner of Captain Atlantis Late Night.
 This block usually consists of speeches and interviews involving Stirling or longtime Newfoundland Premier Joey Smallwood, but has also included content such as American patriotic montages, recut Elvis Presley television specials, holiday movies and specials, and miscellanea.
-As of 2021, Captain Atlantis (named after an ancient alien astronaut character Stirling created) airs in the early Saturday graveyard slot, and on Saturday mornings.
+As of 2021, Captain Atlantis (named after an ancient alien astronaut character Stirling created; see also Captain Canada who exists in the same fictional universe) airs in the early Saturday graveyard slot, and on Saturday mornings.

 News operation

-CJON presently broadcasts 16 hours of locally produced newscasts each week (with three hours each weekday and one hour on Sundays); the station does not broadcast any news programs on Saturdays.
+CJON presently broadcasts 15 hours, 30 minutes of locally produced newscasts each week (with three hours each weekday and 30 minutes on Sundays); the station does not broadcast any news programs on Saturdays.

 It has frequently been promoted as "the award-winning NTV Evening Newshour", in reference to a RTNDA Canada "Best Newscast – Medium Market" award from 1998 (for a newscast aired in 1997), and several other awards for individual reports received since.
 Overall, CBNT has won more RTNDA and AJA awards over the same period, and is the most recent area station to have won an RTNDA Best Newscast award, winning in 2009.

 Repackaged versions of the Newshour air at midnight and at 6 a.m. the following day.
 NTV Newsday, a live newscast that airs weekdays at noon, frequently also relies on content from the previous night's Newshour.
 NTV's newscasts are also seen on at least one television station in the United States—WZRA-CD (channel 48), an ethnic station in Tampa, Florida, has regularly carried NTV's newscasts as well as select CTV programming.
 In fact, NTV's website promotes the fact that NTV advertisers can reach Tampa viewers through WZRA, although the station's signal is only received well in northwestern parts of Tampa (WZRA is licensed to Oldsmar, Florida, a northwestern suburb of Tampa).